LydiaUwU/CSU33031-Assignment-1/README.md

 - Allow client to send commands to actuators

 ### Sensors
+- ✅ Connects to server to receive unique ID when starting
 - Create two types of sensor (toggle and variable)
-- Send information to server at regular intervals
+- ✅ Send information to server at regular intervals
-- Random dummy data that changes over time
+- ✅ Random dummy data that changes over time

 ### Actuators
 - Create two types of actuator (toggle and variable)